 Description

-INTERIOR: retaining original room layout with large reception rooms to ground floor and timber dog leg staircase.
-Original woodwork such as panelled doors and skirting boards still survive along with some fire surrounds.
+The interior retains the original room layout, with large reception rooms on the ground floor and a timber dog leg staircase.
+Features such as panelled doors, skirting boards, and some original fire surrounds remain.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.